sapidlabs/quick-feedback/README.md

 Quick feedback lets your android and ios app to collect feedback from yours with ease of implementation and with customizations options.

+Quick feedback works for both Android and IOS.

 # Here how it looks

 ![Android Quick Feedback](https://raw.githubusercontent.com/sapidlabs/quick-feedback/master/screenshots/QuickFeedback-Android.png "Android Quick Feedback")